How to Be a Successful Contestant on The Bachelor, According to Former Bachelorette Jojo Fletcher

 Every year, millions of viewers tune into The Bachelor and Bachelorette TV shows, watching with baited breath to see who gets a rose and who gets sent packing.
 After dozens of seasons, it's only natural that some loyal viewers might wonder how they can get in on the action firsthand, and who better to guide them than Bachelor runner up-turned-Bachelorette, Jojo Fletcher?

 InStyle caught up with Fletcher at an event honoring the NFL's new apparel collection for fans, which offers a refreshed take on game day fandom.
-As a diehard Dallas Cowboys fan, Fletcher wore her team's stylish gear proudly while giving the scoop about what life is like post-show with her fiancé Jordan Rodgers, how her mom reacted to being on TV, her advice for future contestants, and her killer dating tips.
+As a diehard Texas football fan, Fletcher wore the Houston Texans' stylish gear proudly while giving the scoop about what life is like post-show with her fiancé Jordan Rodgers, how her mom reacted to being on TV, her advice for future contestants, and her killer dating tips.

 Read InStyle's interview with Fletcher below, and check out her new NFL gear in the photos while you're at it (or shop some of your own here).